 Black Clay Baking Dishes in three sizes

-Zero toxins used in the production of La Chamba dishes.
-Pieces are unglazed and lead-free clay.
+Zero toxins are used in the production of La Chamba dishes.
+Pieces are unglazed and made from lead-free clay.
 The black color comes from the firing process and the smooth finish is the result of painstaking hand-burnishing with stones.

 Chamba cookware is practical as well as beautiful and ideal for cooking and serving.
 Use in the oven, microwave and on the stovetop (many recommend the use of an inexpensive heat diffuser when using it on an electric range).
 Do not expose your Chamba to sudden changes in temperature—such as moving it directly from the refrigerator to the oven, placing it in a hot oven (don’t pre-heat the oven), or placing it on a cold surface when hot.